gbv/daia/daia.md

 # Introduction

-The **Document Availability Information API (DAIA)** defines a data model of document availability encoded in JSON, and a HTTP based interface to query document availability information.
+The **Document Availability Information API (DAIA)** is a HTTP based programming interface to query information about current availability of documents in libraries.

 ## Status of this document

-All sources and updates can be found in a public git repository at
+Sources and updates can be found in a public git repository at
 <http://github.com/gbv/daia>.
 See the [list of releases](#releases) at
 <https://github.com/gbv/daia/releases> for functional changes.